-The Los Angeles Philharmonic, which launches its 2005/2006 season - its 87th - in October 2005 at Walt Disney Concert Hall, has developed steadily in artistic stature and prominence since it was founded in 1919.
-Today, under the dynamic leadership of Esa-Pekka Salonen, who became the orchestra's tenth music director in 1992, the Philharmonic is recognized as one of the world's outstanding orchestras, received enthusiastically by audiences and critics alike.
-Both at home and abroad, it has, as the Berliner Zeitung stated, "...proved that it belongs among the best in the United States."
+The Los Angeles Philharmonic, which launches its 2006/07 season - its 88th - in September 2006 at Walt Disney Concert Hall, has developed steadily in artistic stature and prominence since it was founded in 1919.
+Today, under the dynamic leadership of Esa-Pekka Salonen, who became the orchestra's tenth music director in 1992, the Philharmonic is recognized as one of the world's outstanding orchestras, and is received enthusiastically by audiences and critics alike.
+Both at home and abroad, journalists agree that,"...[it] tops the list of America's premier orchestras and serves as a lesson in how to update an august cultural institution without cheapening its work."
+(New York Times)